 Innovative research, close industry partnerships and a great location make the college highly competitive.
 UCF is one stop on the Florida High Tech Corridor and a neighbor to industry leaders such as Siemens, Lockheed Martin and Harris, providing faculty members with new research and engagement resources and students with unprecedented internship and job opportunities.
-The college also is home to new maker labs and two-time national champion cyber defense student team.
+The college also is home to new maker labs and three-time national champion cyber defense student team.

 The college provides leadership and vision for graduate education at UCF.
 Working with faculty across campus, the college looks at innovative interdisciplinary programs and courses, such as modeling and simulation, conservation biology and nanotechnology.
 The college helps pair students with unique research opportunities, hosts interdisciplinary speaker series, coordinates internships and organizes graduate community events, including job fairs, orientations and research programs.

-Health & Public Affairs
+Health Professions & Sciences